bto0001/city-technical/README.md

 - Consider using Edge Optimized endpoints for geographically distributed clients
 - Configure WAF to protect the endpoints
 - Consider using a DI library
-- Create pipelines for other environments (test, pre-prod, prod) in separate accounts
+- Create pipelines for other environments (test, pre-prod, prod) in separate accounts, including a separate account for the pipeline itself
 - Add metrics and tracing
 - Consider adding a milddleware layer, specifically for error handling
 - Add in a linter